joebluems/RandomForestVariations/3_spark/README.md

 ### THE SET-UP
 There are two options for training the random forest presented here with Spark: pyspark with jupyter and submitting as a scala application.
 You could also use the spark-shell or another notebook.
 You could also invoke SparkR and run R code.
 #### pyspark
-To run the pyspark notebook, you'll need jupyter and a few libraries.
+To run the pyspark notebook, you'll need jupyter and a few libraries (have an admin install with pip or sudo it yourself).
 You'll also need to set your SPARK_HOME environment variable so python knows where to find it.
 Once that's ready, launch the notebook.
 ```
 export SPARK_HOME=/opt/mapr/spark/spark-2.3.2/
 echo $SPARK_HOME